 Technical Analyst, Support Services

 The Cloud may sound scary to some.
 What is it?
 Where is it?
-If I move to the cloud, where does my data go?
+If I choose cloud migration, where does my data go?
 These are common questions.
 Cloud computing is increasing in popularity and can now be heard around water coolers everywhere.
 But what is it really?

 The decision to move to the cloud is a big one as it can be a real shift in philosophy and policy.
 It’s not necessarily for everyone.
 There are specific scenarios in which workloads are not suited to residing with a cloud provider and should stay in an on-premises environment.
 For most instances, though, Microsoft Azure can really benefit your organization.
 Costs are stabilized do to the pay-for-use model.
 You can remove a lot of the burden involving hardware and software upgrades, licensing, power and cooling, physical security considerations, etc. Let Microsoft provide the infrastructure for your workloads so that you can get back to managing your business.
 Sounds like a great idea to me.

-Want to learn more about how Bulletproof can help you move to the cloud?
+Want to learn more about how Bulletproof’s Managed IT Services can help you with cloud migration?
 Contact Us to start the conversation.

 Sign up to stay in touch!
 Get interesting news and updates delivered to your inbox.